robang74/redfishos/README.md

 * [MER project Wiki page](https://wiki.merproject.org/wiki/Main_Page)

-Some other proprietary software and vendor firmare cames from Sony Open Device AOSP.
-Instead, the boot images are compositions of binaries from on open source and software libre projects, only.
-Therefore the boot images can be freely redistribute as far as those redistribuite them fulfil the FOSS licenses obbligations related to that binaries.
+Some other proprietary software and vendor firmwares came from Sony Open Device AOSP.
+Instead, the boot images are compositions of binaries from open source and software libre projects, only.
+Therefore the boot images can be freely redistributed as long as those redistributing them fulfil the FOSS licenses obligations related to that binaries.

 > :information_source: **Note**
 >
-> The alternative to fullfil yourself that obbligations is to link this page which the aim is to collect all those FOSS contributes.
-However, you have to check by yourself if these list of resources is complete and updated respect the boot image that you wish to distribute.
+> The alternative to fulfill by yourself those obligations is to link this page which the aim is to collect all those FOSS contributions.
+However, you have to check by yourself if this list of resources is complete and updated with respect to the boot image that you wish to distribute.

 ---

 ### About Xperia 10 II

 The Sony Xperia 10 II (codename `pdx201`) is a mid-range smartphone from Sony.
-It was announced in February 2020 and released in May 2020 and it [has been added](https://developer.sony.com/posts/xperia-10-ii-added-to-sonys-open-devices-program/) on Sony Open Device program on June 2020.
+It was announced in February 2020 and released in May 2020 and it [has been added](https://developer.sony.com/posts/xperia-10-ii-added-to-sonys-open-devices-program/) on Sony Open Device program in June 2020.

 ---